 Part Name Equivalence and Integrity in a Package

 Equivalence of part names is determined by ASCII case-insensitive matching.
+ASCII case-insensitive matching compares a sequence of code points as if all ASCII code points in the range 0x41 to 0x5A (A to Z) were mapped to the corresponding code points in the range 0x61 to 0x7A (a to z).
+See CharMod2.

 The names of two different parts within a package shall not be equivalent, and the result of applying Unicode Normalization Form C (NFC) to the two names should not be equivalent.

 For each part name N and string S, let the result of concatenating N, the forward slash and S be denoted by N[s].
 A part name N1 is said to be derivable from another part name N2 if, for some string S, N1 is equivalent to N2[S].